Pyrous-cloud/DISM-Projects/ESP/README.md

 # ESP
-ESP store to provide services with sockets.
+ESP store to provide services with sockets so that customers can connect to server and buy services.

 <br />